akindejihillcoursework/sandbox/README.md

   Thanks to the [markdown-it](https://github.com/markdown-it/markdown-it) for Node and [Marko](https://pypi.org/project/marko/) for Python this knowledge base interprets standard Markdown if you wish to use it.
-Markdown allows you to organize your thoughts by adding emphasis to phrases, adding heading, "links", code segments and even images.
+Markdown allows you to organize your thoughts by adding emphasis to phrases, adding headings, "links", code segments, and even images.

-  The goal is to use **Markdown** in this **C**ontent **M**anagement **S**ystem such that your documents are portable --- can be read in Markdown viewers, or copy and pasted from Markdown documents to instantly render nicely in HTML.
+  The goal is to use **Markdown** in this **C**ontent **M**anagement **S**ystem such that your documents are portable --- can be read in Markdown viewers (with minimal tweaks), or be copy and pasted from Markdown documents to instantly render nicely in HTML.
 It uses formatting that is interpreted aesthetically in HTML, while keeping the source valid and compatible with other markdown interpreters.
-It accomplishes this through syntax that has natural fallbacks when viewed in standard Markdown renders.
+It accomplishes this through syntax that has natural fallbacks when viewed in standard Markdown renderers.

   This article is just a quick start reference guide.
-I recommend reading through this one time, but don't worry about trying to memorize everything.
+I recommend reading through this completely one time, but don't worry about trying to memorize everything.
 Just get a good idea of what kind of formatting and content you can use in this application, so that when you need it you know what you can look up.
-The syntax is so simply, you will automatically memorize it without trying after looking things up a few times.
+The syntax is so simple, you will automatically memorize it without trying, after looking things up a few times.

 There is also a great Markdown tutorial and reference at **[Commonmark.org](https://commonmark.org/help/tutorial)**

 ---

-## Text features
-Adding simple text features like headings, bold, italics, etc is extremely simple.

-### Headings
+## Headings
 :::float-right

 Heading levels